 The need for and objective of this proposed action are provided in Chapter 1.
 In summary, federal management of the South Atlantic snapper grouper fishery needs to be simplified and made as consistent as possible across jurisdictional boundaries (state and federal).
-The objective of this action is to remove four species that do not require federal management from the FMP for the Snapper Grouper Fishery of the South Atlantic (Snapper Grouper FMP).
-Separately, this action will modify the golden tilefish longline endorsement regulations to be consistent with the

-South Atlantic Council's intentions for establishing the endorsement program.
+The objective of this action is to remove four species that do not require federal management from the FMP for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP).
+Separately, this action would modify the golden tilefish longline endorsement regulations to be consistent with the South Atlantic Fishery Management Council's (South Atlantic Council) intentions for establishing the endorsement program.
 The Magnuson-Stevens Fishery Conservation and Management Act provides the statutory basis for this proposed action.